Overcoming Obstacles in Life with NLP: Overview of 4-Step Process

-This four-step process for identifying and overcoming obstacles that can be readily dealt with using NLP tools, as well overcoming obstacles that are external – real-world limitations.
+This four-step process for identifying and overcoming obstacles that can be readily dealt with using NLP tools, as well as overcoming obstacles that are external – real-world limitations.

 Example: I need $5000 to invest in my new business idea and I do not, in fact, have the money.

-An NLP practitioner doesn’t pretend we can wave a magic wand and make 5K appear, so what about overcoming obstacles that are on the outside?
+An NLP practitioner doesn’t pretend to wave a magic wand and make 5K appear, so what about overcoming obstacles that are on the outside?

 You can get the inner V-A-K representations of the outer obstacles and address the inner states the client accesses in response to those obstacles.
 For example, turning discouragement into motivation to do something productive.
-The NLP VAK Model is part of the NLP Practitioner Training.
+The NLP VAK Model is part of the NLP Practitioner Training and our NLP-Integrated Life Coach Training.

 I had a fascinating coaching session with a student who was up for overcoming obstacles to marketing and building her coaching practice.
 When she thought of marketing her practice on LinkedIn, she was filled with dread and began to ask herself questions like:

 What if I fail?
 What if people ridicule me?